gngdb/opencast-bio/README.md

-oencast-bio
+opencast-bio
 ============

-A biological data mining project which is part of a Masters degree at the University of Edinburgh.
+A biological data mining project as part of a Masters degree at the University of Edinburgh.

 -----------------------------------